 The SME Unit specializes in long-term funds.
-A little more than 50% of the SME Unit's loans have lending periods of over five years, with fixed interest rates that make it easier to map out repayment schedules.
+More than 50% of the SME Unit's loans have lending periods of over five years, with fixed interest rates that make it easier to map out repayment schedules.

-By complementing the activities of private financial institutions, the SME Unit meets the long-term funding needs of SMEs, which are a vital component of the Japanese economy.
+By complementing private financial institutions, the SME Unit meets the long-term funding needs of SMEs, which are a vital component of the Japanese economy.